 Acceptable limitation

-An acceptable limitation will be displaying the reaction force on a joint at any given time during testing, this is a part of the responsive feedback requested by some students
+An acceptable limitation will be displaying the reaction force on a joint at any given time during testing, this is a part of the responsive feedback requested by some students.

 Design

 Hierarchy Diagram

 SMART 1

 This shows the breakdown of what the user first sees of the game, they will be able to login or register if they have not already got a login, the user can also quit the game if they choose ending the game.